ivotron/popper2-paper/paper.md

 A popper workflow consists of a series of syntactical components called steps, where each step represents a node in the workflow DAG, with a `uses` attribute specifying the required container image.
 The `uses` attribute can reference Docker images hosted in container image registries; filesystem paths for locally defined container images (Dockerfiles); or publicly accessible GitHub repositories that contain Dockerfiles.
 The commands or scripts that need to be executed in a container can be defined by the `args` and `runs` attributes.
-Secrets and environment variables needed by a step can be specified by the `secrets` and `env` attributes respectively for making them available inside the container associated to a step.
+Secrets and environment variables needed by a step can be specified by the `secrets` and `env` attributes respectively for making them available inside the container associated with a step.
 The steps in a workflow are executed sequentially in the order in which they are defined.

 ## Workflow Execution Engine

-The Popper workflow execution engine is composed of several components which talk to each other during a workflow execution.
+The Popper workflow execution engine is composed of several components that talk to each other during workflow execution.
 The vital architectural components of the system are described in detail throughout this section.
 The architecture of the Popper workflow engine is shown in @Fig:arch;